ruby-R53/VMerger/README.md

 ## "How's that work?"
-You supply a text file containing each video you want to work with, plus the file name of the resulting video.
-Here is an example:
+You supply a text file containing each video you want to work with, plus the file name of the resulting video, which you then have to append a `=` to specify whether you want the videos to be merged with the (m)uxer method or the (f)ilter one:
 ```
 [funnycompilation.txt]
 intro.mp4